Third-party cookies are not up for reelection in 2024

 In short, they can’t.

-But we think campaigns that want to make an impact would be best served by weeding out the junk and tapping into personally identifiable information (PII)-based data ASAP.
+Campaigns that want to make an impact would be best served by weeding out the junk and tapping into people-based, first-party data ASAP.

-Why?
-Because PII data is based on real people and real information is known about them.
-This means messages can be surgically targeted versus spraying at the masses, overwhelming them, or turning them off with certain approaches.
+First-party data is based on actual people and the real information that we know about them.
+This means messages can be specifically targeted versus spraying at the masses, overwhelming them, or turning them off with certain approaches.

-Here’s what PII can do for your campaign:
+Here’s what else first-party data can do for your campaign:

-• Put your message in front of real people.
-Reach actual, verified members of your electorate to boost ROI of your ad spend and eliminate waste.
+• Put your message in front of actual people.
+Reach actual, persuadable voters to boost ROI of your ad spend and eliminate waste.

 • Help you target more effectively.
-Combine offline, online and mobile attributes like name, email, postal address, and phone number, all tied to a verified person.
-This lets you create custom audiences of voters at granular levels so campaign messages are only delivered to desired constituencies.
+Combine offline, online, and mobile attributes like name, email, postal address, and phone number, all tied to a verified person.
+This lets you create custom audiences of voters at granular levels so campaign messages are only delivered to your target constituency.

 • Get real metrics that tell the whole story.
 When you have deep insights into who has seen your message and engaged, you can make more informed decisions about what to do next.
 You not only avoid sending duplicate messages to the same person but gain a foundation you can build upon for a multiple-touchpoint campaign.